 Sugar Land Contested Divorce Attorney

-A contested divorce in Texas is when a divorcing couple is not able to agree on all the matters pertaining to their divorce.
-These types of matters include:
+A contested divorce is a divorce where the couple is not able to agree on all the issues pertaining to their divorce.
+These types of issues include property division, child custody, child support, and spousal support.

 Steps in a Contested Divorce